Would you like to work on our Course? You must have NATIVE ENGLISH-SPEAKER competence with appropriate TEFL qualifications and experience*. Read on….

 Qualifications expectedApplicants must be graduates and hold qualifications such as CTEFLA/CELTA; Trinity College London Certificate in TESOL; PGCE in English/modern languages with TEFL subsidiary; university 'certificate in TEFL' courses.
 A qualification must be externally validated by a reputable examination body (usually a university or recognised examination board); there must be at least six hours' supervised teaching practice (i.e. teaching practice where a qualified assessor observes the trainee teacher teaching real TEFL students and gives feedback on the trainee's performance); the course must contain at least 100 hours of TEFL input.
 PGCE or equivalent qualifications which lead to qualified teacher status in the UK in a subject related to English Language teaching (i.e. modern languages or English) and for an appropriate age group may be considered to be appropriate qualifications for teaching EFL to juniors.
 (Online Courses that are not externally validated by a reputable examination body, a university or a recognised examination board are not regarded as acceptable qualifications.)

 Dates, duration and pay – TeachersWe offer employment for a period of four weeks.
-Arrival is 10.00 on 6 July and departure is 15.00 on 3 August.
-Pay is £1900.00 (one thousand nine hundred pounds) for the duration of the employment.
-Pay for the Senior Teacher is £2200.00 (two thousand two hundred pounds).
+Arrival is 10.00 on 4 July and departure is 15.00 on 1 August.
+Pay is £2050.00 (two thousand and fifty pounds) for the duration of the employment.
+Pay for the Senior Teacher is £2350.00 (two thousand three hundred and fifty pounds).
 For returning staff, there is a 10% addition in the second summer and a 15% addition in a third and subsequent summer.
+(The Senior Teacher posts are filled for 2020).
 Payment is by bank transfer at the end of the course.
 If they wish, staff can be paid a 25% advance at the end of the first week, to be deducted from the final balance.
-As employment is temporary, we have a long-standing dispensation from the local tax office that we are not required to deduct PAYE from British staff at source unless staff advise us that they are ordinarily resident in the UK and, therefore, liable to PAYE.
-Anyone defined as a ' student' for the tax year is not liable to PAYE.
-Deductions will be on a ' Week 1/Month 1′ basis.
+As employment is temporary, if you affirm that the following is correct - 'this is my first job IN THE UK since 6 April 2020 and I have not been receiving taxable Jobseeker's Allowance, Employment and Support Allowance, taxable Incapacity Benefit, State or Occupational Pension', we are not required to deduct PAYE from staff at source.
 NI is deducted at the prevailing rate.

 Weekly hours of work will vary as per your rota, usually between 35 and 38.
 If you find you are likely to work more than this, please see us and we shall arrange to adjust your hours or offer time-off in lieu or additional salary.